twa127/PiHomeHVAC/README.md

 * sudo chown -R http:http /srv/http
 * cd /srv/http/prerequisites
 * sudo bash ./install.sh (accept all defaults, when asked to enter a new password for the mariadb us passw0rd)
-* cd ../
-* sudo php ./setup.php (setup.php will create a symbolic link /var/www to /srv/http, for compatibility)
+* Note: setup.php will create a symbolic link /var/www to /srv/http, for compatibility

 ## Secial Thanks to